civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 87.1

-  **(1)** If a substance is specified on the Domestic Substances List with an indication that subsection 81(3) applies with respect to the substance, every person who transfers the physical possession or control of the substance shall notify all **persons** to whom the possession or control is transferred of the obligation to comply with that subsection.
+  **(1)** If a substance is specified on the Domestic Substances List with an indication that subsection 81(3) applies with respect to the substance, every person who transfers the physical possession or control of the substance shall notify all persons to whom the possession or control is transferred of the obligation to comply with that subsection.

   **(2)** A person is not required to be notified under subsection (1) with respect to a substance if they are within a class of persons that is specified on the Domestic Substances List in respect of the substance for the purpose of this subsection.

-> **Explanatory Note**:
-> New.

 ### Section 28

 Paragraph 89(1)(k) of the Act is replaced by the following:

-generally for carrying out the purposes and provisions of sections 66 **to 66.2** and 80 to 88.

-> **Explanatory Note**:
-> Relevant portion of subsection 89(1):
-> *Existing Text*:
-> > The Governor in Council may, on the recommendation of the Ministers, make regulations
-> >
-> > generally for carrying out the purposes and provisions of sections 66 and 80 to 88.
+generally for carrying out the purposes and provisions of sections 66 to 66.2 and 80 to 88.

 ### Section 29